Michigan State vs. Central Michigan Predictions & Picks – September 1

 Michigan State vs. Central Michigan Predictions & Picks: Odds, Moneyline, Spread - Friday, September 1

-When the Michigan State Spartans match up with the Central Michigan Chippewas at 7:00 PM on Friday, September 1, our computer model predicts the Spartans will take home the win.
-Our model also projects the spead, point total, and final score, which you can read below.
+When the Michigan State Spartans square off against the Central Michigan Chippewas at 7:00 PM on Friday, September 1, our projection model predicts the Spartans will win the game.
+Our model also projects the spead, point total, and final score, which you can check out below.

 Looking to bet on Michigan State vs. Central Michigan?
 Head to BetMGM using our link to claim a first-time depositor bonus!